kanlac/godu/README.md

 alias gm="godu -print0 | xargs -0 -I _ mv _ "
 ```

-The currently selected file / folder can be un/marked with the space-key.
-Upon exiting, godu prinsts all marked files & folders to stdout so they can be further processed (e.g. via the `xargs` command).
+The currently selected file/folder can be marked/unmarked with the space key.
+Upon exiting, godu prints all marked files/folders to stdout.
+You can further process them with commands like xargs.

 Mind you `-l  <size_limit_in_mb>` option is not speeding up the walking process, it just allows you to filter small files you are not interested in from the output. **The default limit is 10MB**.